mfebrizio/regulatory-suspensions/README.md

 - list the midnight rules issued between election day and inauguration day at the end of the prior administration
 - provide the samples used in the subfolder *Method - Robustness checks*

-*Next Steps:*
+## Next Steps

-- Refine the column search method for identifying regulatory suspensions to eliminate all false positives.
+Refine the column search method for identifying regulatory suspensions to eliminate all false positives.

 **--------------**

+*Further Reading:*
+- Davis Noll, Bethany and Revesz, Richard L., Regulation in Transition (November 21, 2019).
+Minnesota Law Review, Vol. 104, 2019, NYU School of Law, Public Law Research Paper No. 19-17, NYU Law and Economics Research Paper No. 19-11, Available at SSRN: https://ssrn.com/abstract=3348569 or http://dx.doi.org/10.2139/ssrn.3348569.

 *Publications:*
-- Febrizio, Mark & Kekai Liu (2021). "[The Frequency of Regulatory Suspensions in the 21st Century](https://regulatorystudies.columbian.gwu.edu/frequency-regulatory-suspensions-21st-century)," GW Regulatory Studies Center, July 13, 2021.
+- Febrizio, Mark & Kekai Liu (2021). "[The Frequency of Regulatory Suspensions in the 21st Century](https://regulatorystudies.columbian.gwu.edu/frequency-regulatory-suspensions-21st-century)," GW Regulatory Studies Center *Insight*, July 13, 2021.

 *Repository contributors:* Mark Febrizio & Kekai Liu